Homemade Ground Beef Jerky Recipe (For Dehydrator or Oven)

 If you use a saltier soy sauce, it’s easy to overdo the salt in the recipe.
 Stick with a soy sauce that has less sodium.
 If you want to skip the teaspoon of sea salt, store the finished jerky in the fridge or freezer.
 Salt is a preservative.

-If your finished jerky is still too salty, boil it with some potatoes to draw off the salt, then dry it again.
-You’ll need to store the de-salted jerky in the refrigerator or freezer.
+If your finished jerky is still too salty, you can soak it for 15-20 minutes to remove surface salt, then dry it again.
+Store the de-salted jerky in the refrigerator or freezer.
+Another option is to use the salty jerky for flavoring another dish, so the saltiness is diluted.

 Homemade Ground Beef Jerky Recipe